-On 4 July 2013, NAMA established a subsidiary, NAJVA.
+On 4 July 2013, NAJVA was established.
 NAJVA is a wholly owned subsidiary of NAMGS.
 NAMA entered an arrangement with a consortium whereby a 20% interest in a limited partnership was acquired, and NAJVA was established to facilitate this transaction.
 Since its incorporation, NAJVA has invested in other arrangements with third parties where it has taken a minority non-controlling interest in an investee to facilitate the delivery of commercial and residential real estate property.